Central Asian Roots of Turkish Tribal Art & Textiles

 All rugs and other items pictured are available for sale, unless otherwise noted.

-The shipping&handling rates provided is for 4-10 day delivery through an insured delivery method.
+The free shipping is for 4-10 day delivery through an insured delivery method.

-receive express shipping prices and other information, please e-mail us.
+shipping prices (extra cost may be required) and other information, please e-mail us.